Skip to main content

 • Hot reload: New policies take effect without restart

-This design means policy updates never block request processing.
+Policy updates do not block request processing.

 Policy Engine